Conanicut Friends Meeting

 The Conanicut Friends Meeting was established by the Newport Quaker Monthly Meeting in 1684.
 The original meetinghouse was considerably north of the present meetinghouse, which lies 100 yards south of the windmill on Windmill Hill.
 The current meetinghouse is a simple rectangular building, built at the same time as the windmill in 1787 and shingled in a manner similar to the larger structure.

-At the begining of the 19th century, the Quaker community in Jamestown became too small to sustain the meeting and the building fell into disuse.
-When the Meetinghouse was reopened in the early 1900’s for summering Philadelphia Quakers, it was afforded an “indulged” status to offer worship and Quaker services without the responsibilities of committee work (Finance, Ministry and Council, etc) that is expected in year-round Religious Society of Friends’ Meetings.
+At the beginning of the 19th century, the Quaker community in Jamestown became too small to sustain the meeting and the building fell into disuse.
+When the Meetinghouse was reopened in the early 1900s for summering Philadelphia Quakers, it was afforded an “indulged” status to offer worship and Quaker services without the responsibilities of committee work (Finance, Ministry, and Council, etc) that is expected in year-round Religious Society of Friends’ Meetings.

 The size of our Meeting has waxed and waned over the years, but the Jamestown Quaker community hopes to keep the Meetinghouse and the spirit of Quakerism in silent worship in that simple place as a part of the life of the island, as well as in its history.